PundiAI/fxdex-docs/f-x-dex/fxdex_technical_paper_eng.md

 ## 9 Conclusion
 As a decentralized exchange, DEX chain is estricted by 1s block time.
 Orders are restricted by mempool (regardless of order type).
 The maximum number of orders can be processed is 2000.
 After mempool is full, the node will stop receving new order requests until fully processed current orders, otherwise it will affect block time.

 On DEX chain, the total amount of orders is not restricted.
 Meantime each block is set to process 1000 orders.
-By aggregating, orders will be sort by: 1. price， 2. order created time.
+By aggregating, orders will be sort by: 1. price, 2. order created time.
 When the number of executable orders exceeds 1000, exceeded orders will be processed by next block.
 During this time, current trade pair and new orders will be locked until current orders are processed.
 Other types of orders are not restricted.